Fooxless/Portfolio---Connor-Gryphon/README.md

 ---

 ### [Convert Image Resolutions Web App [2022]](https://github.com/Fooxless/ImageProject)
    - The purpose of this cloud application is to allow an individual to generate a random image then download it in a variety of formats depending on how they would like to use it.
-Currently the different support formats are HD, HDV, 2k and 4k.
-A user is also able to go back through the global history and retrieve a recent previously downloaded image if it appears within the last 10 images generated.
-This application was set to scale depending on the usage.
+Currently the different support formats are HD, HDV, 2k and 4k and this application was set to scale depending on the usage.

        - AWS Bucket, Elasticache, Redis and Load Balancer
        - [Unsplash Random Image URL](https://source.unsplash.com/random), Jimp (Image Manipulation Library)